-For purposes of Rhode Island's tax break involving income from pensions, 401(k) plans, and other such sources, you must determine the source of the income, and whether the income is taxable at the federal level.
+For purposes of Rhode Island's modification involving income from pensions, 401(k) plans, and other such sources, you must determine the source of the income, and whether the income is taxable at the federal level.

-Fortunately, this isn't difficult in most cases.
+Fortunately, this is not difficult in most cases.
 The amount that you receive in any given year from a pension, a 401(k) plan, a 403(b) plan, an annuity, or other such source is reported by the payer on a special form.

-In other words, the organization that distributed the amount to you during the calendar year must, shortly after the close of that year, send a record of that distribution to you and to the
+In other words, the organization that distributed the amount to you during the calendar year

-What's taxable?
+What is taxable?